Royal response fails to end anger over Meghan racism claims

 “This delayed, tame statement went for predictability when unpredictability — stepping out of the Windsor comfort zone — was what was needed,” Hunt wrote on the website of the influential British magazine The Spectator.

-The statement, issued on behalf the queen, was released 36 hours after Harry and Meghan’s interview with Oprah Winfrey was broadcast in the United States.
+The statement, issued on behalf the queen, was released 36 hours after the interview of the Duke and Duchess of Sussex by Oprah Winfrey was broadcast in the United States.

 “The whole family is saddened to learn the full extent of how challenging the last few years have been for Harry and Meghan,” the palace said.
 “The issues raised, particularly that of race, are concerning.
 While some recollections may vary, they are taken very seriously and will be addressed by the family privately.’’